Enabling topography-resolving structural dynamic contact simulation: Numerical results

 In this section, we compare results obtained with the \MSM to full-FE results. \fref{modalProperties_ringdown} shows the amplitude-dependent frequency and damping ratio of the first in-phase bending mode estimated from ring-down data.
-The modal impact loading and the modal parameter identification were described in \ssref{consistencyModalAnalyses}.
+Modal impact loading and modal parameter identification were specified and done as before (\ssref{consistencyModalAnalyses}).
 Remarkably, the modal damping ratio obtained with explicit full-FE analysis levels out at almost twice the specified linear value of $0.1\%$.
 We attribute this to numerical damping.
 This was also made responsible for the over-prediction of the damping in the TRChallenge (\cf Fig.~15-right in \cite{Krack.2025}).